Rotary friction welding: Heat and mechanical affected zones

-During typical welding initially, the outer region heats up more, due to the higher linear velocity.
+Both the WCZ and the TMAZ are thermo-mechanically affected, however due to differences in the microstructures they are classified independently.
+One of the differences being that only the WCZ undergoes dynamic recrystallization.
+The Plastically Affected Zone (PAZ) is the region between the two TMAZ-HAZ boundaries, also known as the TMAZ thickness.
+The HAZ can also be subdivided based on temperature differences within it.

-Next, the heat spreads, and the material is pushed outside, thus creating a flash which can be cut off on the welding machine.
+Next, the heat spreads, and the material is pushed out, creating a flash which can be cut off on the welding machine.

-Heat flow, heat flux in rods

-It can create a hypothesis that heat flows in welding time like in a cylindrical rod it makes possible to suppose to calculate a temperature in individual places and times from the knowing of the issues of heat flow and heat flux in rods for example, temperature can be read by using thermocouples and compare with computer simulation.

 Weld measuring system

 To provide knowledge about the process, monitoring systems are often used and this are carried out in several ways which affects the accuracy and the list of measured parameters.

 The list of measured and calculated parameters can looks like this: